There are 3 reasons why you should give importance to your blog: getting respect from others, income, and personal satisfaction.

 Mindshift was created in 2010 by KQED which is a public media forum for Northern California.
 It has over 43 thousand Twitter followers.

 Two Guys and Some iPads is run by 2 guys, namely Brad Waid and Drew Minock who merge technology with education in a rather unique and playful way.

-To top the list, one has to ultimately go to the top earners in blogging where income every month can go as high as $800,000.
+To top the list, one has to ultimately go to the top earners for blogging where income every month can go as high as $800,000.
 The only woman to earn over $100,000 a month is Gina Trapani of Lifehacker.
-The top 3 male bloggers who earn from $400,000 to over $500,000 a month are Perez Hilton, Pete Cashmore (Mashable), and Michael Arrington who has earned as much as $800,000 a month with his blog, Tech Crunch.
+The top 3 male bloggers who earn from $400,000 to over $500,000 a month are Perez Hilton, Pete Cashmore (Mashable), and Michael Arlington, who have earned as much as $800,000 a month with his blog, Tech Crunch.
 So, if you’re serious about making cash with your blog or online ventures, you should definitely check out these money-making gurus.

 Lifehacker created by Gina Trapani and owned by Gawker Media is essentially a tech blog that has gone beyond technical content with life tips.
 It has 4 international editions, a podcast, and has received accolades from Time, CNET, Wired, and PC Magazine, among others.